joseph-yiu/EW2024_CMSIS-Toolbox/README.md

 Please note that the examples currently have the following limitations:

+- When using the makefiles the first time to download CMSIS-PACK, the tool might report an error after downloading the pack and stop.
+This is because some of the packs are not aware of CMSIS-CORE in the CMSIS version 6.
+However, the projects are compatible with CMSIS 6 and you can ignore the error(s) and just rerun the make to compile the projects.
 - One of the tests in CoreMark-Pro (Zip-test) in Example 5 contains C source file that is not compatible to modern C standard and therefore cannot be compiled with IAR toolchain.
 As a result this test is disabled.
 - When using IAR EWARM debugger with Cortex-M55/Cortex-M85 FPGA, please select JTAG debug protocol and the connection speed need to be set to 24MHz or lower.
 - The makefiles have not been tested with IAR Build Tools for Arm.
 However, the projects have been tested with IAR EWARM toolchain.